Use Your Seam Ripper Like a Pro

-Last week I practiced in the art of making and correcting mistakes and I gathered some material on seam ripping.. or unpicking, because they aren’t always seams, the sewing mistakes I make.
+Last week, I practiced the art of making and correcting mistakes, and I gathered some material on seam ripping... or unpicking, because they aren’t always seams, the sewing mistakes I make.
 Taking out stitches is an unavoidable evil.
 If you sew, you must learn how to use a seam ripper, too!

-There are no right or wrong ways to take out those stitches, but there are different approaches.
-I’ve seen and used less efficient ways and more risky ways and depending on the fabric and the stitches, I use different methods.
-I want to show you the options and give you a couple of tips for ‘unpicking’.
+There is no right or wrong way to take out those unwanted stitches, but there are different approaches.
+I’ve seen and used less efficient ways and more risky ways, and depending on the fabric and the stitches, I use different methods of unpicking.
+I want to show you the options and give you a couple of tips for ‘unpicking’ with a seam ripper.

-Some use special shears or razors but I just use a good old seam ripper.
+Some use special shears or razors to unpick stitches, but I just use a good old seam ripper.
 I’ve come across a whole range of different seam rippers, with nice big handles, in wood, gold, you name it.
 We even have a lighted seam ripper in our store that comes in handy when you have poor lighting or your eyes need that little extra to see those tiny stitches.
-I’m still managing with the basic tool and I have 4 of them, a little set I like to have more than one because, I hate it when I have to start a search quest for my tool when I make a mistake.
+I’m still managing with the basic tool and I have four of them, a little set.
+I like to have more than one seam ripper because I hate it when I have to start a search quest for my tool when I make a mistake.
 Always having one at hand, makes it less frustrating.
-Some sewists even wear one around their neck.
+Some sewists even wear a seam ripper around their neck.
 Do you?

-And don’t forget, always slide the ripper in sideways to avoid cutting your fabric.
+And don’t forget, always slide the seam ripper in sideways to avoid cutting your fabric.

-For seams, hems, decorative stitches and stitches that are not on the edge..
-Start on the bobbin side.
-Cut a stitch, skip 3 or 4 stitches and cut again, continue like this.
+For seams, hems, decorative stitches, and stitches that are not on the edge, start unpicking on the bobbin side.
+Cut a stitch, skip three or four stitches and cut again, continue like this.
 Turn the fabric over to the top thread side.
-Place ripper under the thread and simply lift the thread of the fabric.
+Place the seam ripper under the thread and simply lift the thread of the fabric.

 This technique only works when you’re undoing a seam or a hem.

-Open up the fabric and slice the stitches, you gently pull the fabric apart and thug a little, the thread will loosen, and you just need to cut every 4-5 stitches.
+To open up the fabric and slice the stitches, you gently pull the fabric apart and tug a little.
+The thread will loosen and you just need to cut every four to five stitches.
 Use the tip of the seam ripper to pick up the stitches in the seam line and cut them.
 Pull the seam-ripper away from the fabric rather than toward the remaining stitches.
-It takes more time than plowing the seam ripper through the stitching but it is much less likely to cut the fabric.
+It takes more time than plowing the seam ripper through the stitching, but it is much less likely to cut the fabric.

-Ripping the fibers of your fabric is always a risk when you’re unpicking, some say the risk is bigger when you’re doing it flat.
+Ripping the fibers of your fabric is always a risk when you’re unpicking.
+Some say the risk is greater when you’re doing it flat.

 Quick Rip, Plowing

-This technique only for undoing seams or a hems.
-You put the ripper between the fabrics, ballpoint down and you cut all the stitches by pushing the ripper along the crease.
+You put the ripper between the fabrics, ballpoint down, and you cut all the stitches by pushing the ripper along the crease.

 Here you see the same technique, with the fabric pinned to my iron board.